OneSilverBullet/silvergamer.github.io/_posts/2023-11-5-DirectX12-Encapsulation.md

-Descriptor Table Cache: Describes a descriptor table entry, a region of the handle cache and which handles have been set.
+**Descriptor Table Cache**: Describes a descriptor table entry, a region of the handle cache and which handles have been set.
 * assigned handles bit map: uint32_t
 * table start: D3D12_CPU_DESCRIPTOR_HANDLE*
 * table size: uint32_t